cmonjeau/docker-im_clam/README.md

 ### IM_CLAM

-OrthoFinder is a package for exact calculation of the joint site frequency spectrum under Isolation with Migration models as described in Kern and Hey (to appear).
+im_clam is a package for exact calculation of the joint site frequency spectrum under Isolation with Migration models as described in Kern and Hey (to appear).

 ### Import docker image